Blackprint/Blackprint/README.md

 - [ ] Tutorial and samples
 - [ ] Blackprint Nodes Package Manager
   - [x] Use NPM registry for Node.js/Deno/Browser
-- [ ] Engine's performance benchmark

 ---

-Currently the main focus is Blackprint for browser.
-PHP, Node.js, and Deno engine could have some changes on the future.
+Currently the main focus is Blackprint for JavaScript.
+PHP, and Golang engine could have some changes on the future.

 ## Other possible plan
 Blackprint Engine: